-The Director of Student Services (678-5111, ext.
-327) provides information on how and when to apply to take the CLAST.
+The Director of Student Services (729-5371) provides information on how and when to apply to take the CLAST.
 The Dean of Instruction can provide a list of CLAST skills and identify where the communication and computation skills are taught in the curriculum.

-THE CLAST TEST WILL BE GIVEN ON MARCH 11, 1989, AND JUNE 3, 1989.
-NO-TICES REGARDING CLAST APPLICATION DEADLINES ARE PUBLISHED IN THE COL-LEGE CALENDAR AND IN THE OWCC BULLETIN.
+THE CLAST TEST WILL BE GIVEN ON OC-TOBER 11, 1990, FEBRUARY 28, 1991, AND JUNE 1, 1991.
+NOTICES REGARDING CLAST AP-PLICATION DEADLINES ARE PUBLISHED IN THE COLLEGE CALENDAR AND IN THE OWCC BULLETIN.